corda/corda-docs/content/en/docs/cenm/1.3/config-network-map-parameters.md

 Details on how the service will communicate with the rest of the ENM deployment.
 <!-- Is ENM spelt out ealier in this doc?-->
   * **port**:
-  Port that the service will bind to and other ENM components will connect to.
+  The port that the service will bind to, and other CENM components will connect to.
   * **verbose**:
-  *(Optional)* Enables verbose logging for the socket layer
+  *(Optional)* Enables verbose logging for the socket layer.
   * **reconnect**:
   Informs whether a client should attempt to reconnect if the connection is dropped.
   * **ssl**: